chamarakl-research/CDN_antifingerprinting/README.md

 A. To enable windows update you must bypass the CDN antifingerprinting server.
 This done by adding the following ip addresses in the proxy exception list in "internet options"
     1. *.windowsupdate.com; *.microsoft.com; *.windows.com

+### Advantages of Anti fingerprinting framework###
+1. As a Sri Lankan, we have always noticed two observations which I have heard from various freinds and family members:
+   1. Typical download monthly quota assigned finishes quickly and typically a user requires around 80GB of traffic
+   2. The internet speed in Sri Lanka is very low, specially mobile download
+2. You will find the proposed Anti fingerprinting framework resolves both issues.
+I am currently using less amount of internet traffic as shown by my Mydialog App and I can achieve 15Mbps speed in the 4G network when tested with fast.com.
+In Sri Lanka I have never seen achives anything higher than 6Mpbs.
+3. I will keep interpretation open, but I can assure this debacale has nothing to do with the Sri Lankan goverment or any neighbouring country.